tokencolour/tokencolour.github.io/_posts/2017-06-05-Undoing-commits.md

 ---

 Hi!
 I learnt how to undo commits.
 I want to document this for my own good.
 (Yeah, you guessed it right.
-I am one sloppy creature.)
+I am one careless creature.)

 check your files with
 ```